kyleerhabor/assistant/README.md

 With application commands, many bots are migrating their traditional commands to use interactions, but are retaining gimmicks and complexity that places burden on the user.
-For example, an `/avatar` command may display a user's avatar with additional formats (PNG, JPEG, WebP, and GIF) and sizes, but this is often unnecessary, as it adds more information than the user needed.
+For example, an `/avatar` command may display a user's avatar with links to additional formats (PNG, JPEG, WebP, and GIF) and sizes, but this is often unnecessary as it adds more information than the user needs.
 The user just wanted *some* image—not all of them in all their forms.
 The command could've been written to use optional parameters, but traditional commands using positional or named arguments (with dashes usually) were often difficult and confusing, resulting in more consults to the help command.
 This anti-pattern is common among bots of all sizes.